anomaly1095/stm32F401RE/system/docs/dev-manual.md

 # SYNTAX

-  functions start with one underscore one labels no underscore or double underscore
+  c wrapper functions usable by programmers start with no underscore main assembly functions start with an underscore double underscore labels are not the consern of the programmer